LuSummers/README-generator/samples/README.md

  This application generates a README.md file with user input into the terminal.

  ## Installation
- In order to install the necessary dependencies , open the console and run :
  First install Node JS onto your computer to ensure that you are able to answer the prompts on the command line.
 After installing Node JS : 1.
 Run “npm init” in the command line.
 2. Run “npm install inquirer” in the command line to obtain the packages needed to use the application properly.

  ## Usage
- n the command line type “node index.js” to initiate the program to generate your README.md file!
+ In the command line type “node index.js” to initiate the program to generate your README.md file!

 ## Contributing
 Lu Summers

 ## Tests
-In order to test - open the console and run :
 None at this time

 ## Questions
 IF you have any questions, feel free to contact me.<br/>

 Lu Summers  at https://github.com/LuSummers <br/>
 or EMAIL ME:
 LuSummers@gmail.com <br/>